mam-luk/aybak/README.md

 ## A little detour in history - who was Sultan Aybak?

-Sultaz Izz al-Din Aybak (https://en.wikipedia.org/wiki/Aybak) was the first Sultan of the Mamluk Sultanate of Cairo, which succeeded the Ayybid Sultanta established by the famous Sultan Salah al-Din Ayyubid (https://en.wikipedia.org/wiki/Saladin) who won back Jerusalem from the Franks.
+Sultaz Izz al-Din Aybak (https://en.wikipedia.org/wiki/Aybak) was the first Sultan of the Mamluk Sultanate of Cairo, which succeeded the Ayyubid Sultantate established by the famous Sultan Salah al-Din Ayyubid (https://en.wikipedia.org/wiki/Saladin) who won back Jerusalem from the Franks.
 Sultan Aybak ruled from 1250 to 257.

 ## Contents
 1. [Requirements](#requirements)